furelotter/poppy/README.md

 ## Getting Started :rocket:
 ### Installation
 _The test datasets are stored using [Git LFS](https://git-lfs.github.com/).
 Before cloning the repository, make sure you have it installed.
-If you have already cloned it and need access to the evaluation files, run `git lfs fetch`._
+If you have already cloned it and need access to the evaluation files, run `git lfs fetch` and `git lfs pull`._

 A Dockerfile is provided to run the code.
 Currently, the installation uses [JAX](https://jax.readthedocs.io/en/latest/), which enables to run our models seamlessly across different hardware (CPU, GPU, TPU).
 To build the Docker image, start a